Top communication skills to boost your business development career

 7. Give and receive feedback

 Whatever your role is, your communication skills need to include the ability to give – and receive – feedback.
 It is needless to say that feedback is valuable and crucial in many areas of life.
 But especially in a work environment, you need to give feedback in a professional way that will not undermine its effectiveness.

 If you are in a position to give feedback, you want to get it across in a proper way.
 Whether it is recommendations or praise, focus on clear feedback.
 If you have ideas for someone about how to improve, explain them in a way that can help the other to take measures.

 On the other hand, if you receive negative feedback, you do not have to suck it up.
 Feedback can be essential, so it is to act on it and implement changes to improve.

 A little secret about me, I actually struggled to deal with feedback properly.
 I had uncomfortable experiences during my study years and it made me fear feedback for a long time.
-In fact, I could just not see it as an opportunity to improve, instead, I considered it a criticism against my personality.
+In fact, I could just not see it as an opportunity to improve, instead, I considered it a criticism of my personality.
 Simply put, I would just take it too personally.

 I learned that is not the way how to react and it’s critical to focus on how we perceive feedback and which value it can create.